Mary E. Junck

 Vice President – Digital

-James Green joined Lee in 2013 as vice president - digital, responsible for leading the development of digital products and services, as well as overseeing all digital operations.
+James Green joined Lee in 2013 as vice president – digital.
+He is responsible for leading the creation and scaling of Lee’s digital products and services and is Chairman of Lee’s digital platform development company, TownNews.

-He most recently served as executive vice president and general manager of Travidia, Inc., developer of digital shopping media and marketing programs for nearly 800 newspapers.
-Previously, he was chief marketing officer at Travidia from 2004 to 2008, and from 2000 to 2004 he led development of Internet operations at The McClatchy Company as president and publisher of Nando Media.
-His career also includes executive positions in interactive media, marketing, strategic planning and sales at The Modesto Bee, The Sacramento Bee, The Newspaper Network and Equifax National Decision Systems.
+As a seasoned executive in digital media, he focuses on developing technology and businesses that address the rapidly evolving local media landscape.
+Prior to Lee, he most recently served as executive vice president and general manager of Travidia, Inc., where he focused on growing digital shopping media technology and marketing programs for nearly 800 newspapers.
+Previously, he was chief marketing officer at Travidia from 2004 to 2008, and from 2000 to 2004, he led development of internet operations at The McClatchy Company as president and publisher of Nando Media.
+His career also includes executive positions in data science, marketing, strategic planning and sales at The Modesto Bee, The Sacramento Bee, The Newspaper Network and Equifax National Decision Systems.

 John M. Humenik